rice-eclipse/karca/doc/lessons.md

 - We could move to XT30s for outside power connections instead of using random connectors we found off of Amazon.

+- We can swap to a different instrumentation amp which is actually in stock at JLC to prevent us from having to solder any SMD components.

+- Not entirely necessary, but because JLC is assembling all our passives, we can use smaller passive footprints (0402, anybody?).

 ## Challenges encountered

 This section is for problems we ran into that weren't exactly design flaws and would be hard to fix